 OSB is formed by combining flakes of wood with the help of an adhesive.
 They tend to expand and contract with moisture and that can cause the material to buckle if used on floors instead of reliable solid wood.

-Composite board includes both plastic and wood fibers.
+The composite board includes both plastic and wood fibers.
 Though it is eco-friendly, it is slightly difficult to maintain.

 Laminated Veneer Lumber (LML)